nmshd/documentation/_docs_integrate/exchange-files-using-attributes.md

 Transferring the ownership is not limited to just a single File, but it is possible to request the transfer of ownership of multiple Files at the same time.
 For this purpose, several TransferFileOwnershipRequestItems or suitable [RequestItemGroups]({% link _docs_integrate/data-model-overview.md %}#requestitemgroup) can be inserted into the `items` property of the [Request]({% link _docs_integrate/data-model-overview.md %}#request) for transferring the File ownership.
-If you want to use a RequestItemGroup in order to transfer the ownership of multiple Files to the Recipient at the same time, you must insert corresponding TranferFileOwnershipRequestItems into the `items` property of it.
+If you want to use a RequestItemGroup in order to transfer the ownership of multiple Files to the recipient at the same time, you must insert corresponding TranferFileOwnershipRequestItems into the `items` property of it.

 ## Send and Receive the Request